adhuham/laravel-guidelines/README.md

-# Guidelines and Best Practices for Building robust Web Application in Laravel
+# Guidelines and Best Practices for Building robust Web Applications in Laravel
 What follows are guidelines and best practices to consider while building web applications using Laravel framework.
 Laravel is a free, open-source PHP web framework, created by Taylor Otwell and intended for the development of web applications following the model–view–controller (MVC) architectural pattern and based on Symfony (Wikipedia).
-This guide includes both best practices and coding guidelines, some of which are highly opinionated.
-Thus, treat this guide as a general guideline to follow, not as a rule book.
+This guide is highly opinionated.
+Thus, treat this as a general guideline to follow, and not as a hard and fast rule book.

 ## Keywords Used
 This guidline uses keywords from [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) specifications.